-The County will not compensate the Contractor for any goods or services beyond those included in each Task Order unless a modification to the Task Order covers those additional goods or services.
+The County will not compensate the Contractor for any goods or services beyond those included in Exhibit A unless those additional goods or services are covered by a fully executed amendment to this Contract.
 Additional services will be billed at the rates set forth in Exhibit B unless otherwise agreed by the parties in writing.